-How to get Twitter followers: 20 rules to grow your profile
+How to gain followers on Twitter: 20 rules to grow your profile in 2023

 In this article, we give you tips on how to get Twitter followers based on three Twitter strategy pillars: optimizing your profile, increasing Twitter engagement, and creating appealing posts.